AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Apply Styles

-In the intial html code I passed off to you, there was an opening and closing style tag.
-I want you to take the code below and place it in between those two tags.
+In the intial html code there was an opening and closing style tag inside the head tag.
+I want you to take the code below and place it in between those two style tags.

 ```css
 p {